Undefeated Texas 18 Wheeler Truck Accident Lawyers Win Record Settlement in Deadly Fort Worth I-35 Crash

-The team at Zehl quickly dispatched experts to photograph and analyze the scene of the crash, as well as experts who performed specialty downloads of the Ben E. Keith 18-wheeler.
+The team at Zehl dispatched its accident reconstruction team to photograph and analyze the scene of the crash, as well as experts who performed downloads of the ECM device (black box) on Ben E. Keith’s 18-wheeler.
 The results of these inspections uncovered that the Ben E. Keith driver had his throttle maxed out at 100% leading up to the crash.
-The expert analysis also showed that the driver never applied his brakes before the crash, indicating he was not paying attention to the road ahead of him.
-This matched up with the body camera footage Zehl obtained from the responding Fort Worth police officers, which showed Ben E. Keith’s driver admitting at the scene of the crash that he “looked up” and was instantly crashing into people.
+The data also showed that the driver never applied his brakes before the crash, indicating he was not paying attention to the road ahead of him.

 Zehl took the deposition of Ben E. Keith’s corporate represented and forced him to admit, under oath, that that removing the cameras decreased Ben E. Keith driver safety.
-He further admitted that having no cameras on a fleet of around 2,000 vehicles was below the industry’s standard of care.
+He further admitted that having no cameras on a fleet of around 2,000 vehicles was far below the industry’s standard of care.

 Zehl & Associates attorneys also discovered the driver’s cell phone was active at the time of the crash.
 Zehl Associates hired one of the best forensic cell phone examiners in the country, who downloaded the contents of the driver’s two cell phones, company tablet, and Apple Watch.
 The downloads showed the driver had an application open at the time of the crash on his company-issued cell phone.
 Because of this, Zehl’s distracted driving expert concluded that Ben E. Keith’s driver was distracted at the time of the crash.